Dorian Thompson-Robinson: 2023 season

 Thompson-Robinson made his preseason debut in the 2023 Hall of Fame Game, where he replaced Browns' backup quarterback Kellen Mond.
 After a stellar preseason, Thompson-Robinson was named the backup quarterback behind Deshaun Watson, beating out Mond and Joshua Dobbs for the position with the latter being traded to the Arizona Cardinals.

 On October 1, Watson was ruled out in a game-time decision with a shoulder injury hours before the game against the Baltimore Ravens.
-The Browns named Thompson-Robinson the 35th starting quarterback for the Browns since their return to the league since 1999.
+The Browns named Thompson-Robinson the 35th starting quarterback for the Browns since their return to the league in 1999.
 In his debut, he threw 19 of 36 for 121 yards and three interceptions.
 The Browns lost, 28–3.
-He won his next start 13–10 over the Pittsburgh Steelers in Week 11, completing four of five passes on the final drive to set up a game-winning field goal.
+He was benched in favor of P. J. Walker for the Browns' next game.
+Thompson-Robinson made his next start in Week 11 against the Pittsburgh Steelers after Watson suffered another injury and Walker was demoted; Thompson-Robinson completed four of five passes on the final drive to set up a game-winning field goal.
 He completed 24 of 43 passes in the game for 165 yards and one interception.

 The following week against the Denver Broncos, Thompson-Robinson threw his first career touchdown pass, a two-yard score to tight end Harrison Bryant in the third quarter.
 Later in the game, Thompson-Robinson was knocked from the contest after a head injury from a hit by Baron Browning as he released the throw, which drew a penalty for a late hit.
 Cleveland lost the game 29–12.
 He cleared concussion protocol ahead of Week 14 but was reverted to the backup role after the Browns announced Joe Flacco would be the team's starter the remainder of the season.
 In Week 16, Thompson-Robinson briefly appeared during garbage time against the Houston Texans and injured his hip.
 He was later placed on injured reserve on December 26.